To my dismay I find myself defending Boris Johnson for his actions as The Spectator editor.

 “And apart from anything else, if you’re running a newspaper with foreign correspondents in strange parts of the world, as I was then, it’s potentially a physical threat to them if it’s believed that they’re working for British intelligence.”

-The Spectator refers to the book’s “revelation” of Lawson’s alleged action as unexceptional i.e. it is common knowledge that this activity happens.
-Even ordinary plebs like me with an interest in current affairs are aware that: in the same way Embassies military attaché means spy, many countries have some spies acting as journalists, and some journalists acting as spies.
-This was even discussed in class when I was at school in the late 70’s!!!
+The Spectator describes the book’s “revelation” of Lawson’s action as unexceptional i.e. this type of activity is common knowledge.
+Even ordinary plebs like me with an interest in current affairs are aware that: in the same way as an Embassy “military attaché” equals spy, countries have some spies acting as journalists, and some journalists acting as spies.
+It was even discussed in class when I was at school!
 If Lawson and Agerholm believe that what was discussed by school kids is news to foreign powers then they shouldn’t be journalists.

-There are numerous reports on this subject.
+There are many reports on this subject.
 In the 1960’s the Russians claimed editors and journo’s of the BBC and our major papers were working with MI6.
-This was denied at the time but espionage historians now claim the documentary evidence was genuine and likely given to the Russians by George Blake.
+This was denied at the time but espionage historians now claim Russia’s documentary evidence was genuine and likely given to them by George Blake.
 Again, any journalist worth their salt should be aware of this.

-So if anyone is endangering security it is the Independent in giving this issue prominence 15 years later when threats of terrorism are much greater, simply to have a go at Johnson.
+If anyone is endangering journalists it is the Independent by giving this issue prominence 15 years later when threats of terrorism are much greater – all just to have a go at Johnson.